1. Home »

 • Children’s haircuts

-To avoid undesirable results, it’s important for clients to disclose any known allergies, reactions, or contraindications prior to receiving services involving extreme hair manipulation, chemicals, or plant-based products, such as coloring, styling, extensions, and treatments.
+To avoid negative experiences for clients, it’s common practice to ask them to disclose any known allergies or negative reactions to products prior to providing services involving extreme hair manipulation, chemicals, or plant-based products, such as coloring, styling, extensions, and treatments.

 Contents